-- Use a sanding sponge or stone to blunt the sharp edge of the pieces.
+- Use a sanding sponge or stone to blunt the sharp edges of the cut pieces.

 Tip: Be sure to use a manual tile cutter that’s at least one inch larger than the dimensions of the tile you need to cut.

-- Angle grinders are handheld power tools that can be used for abrasive cutting as well as sanding and polishing.
-When equipped with diamond blades, they are particularly useful at making curved, square and circular cuts for floor drains and other uses.
+- Angle grinders are handheld power tools.
+They can be used for abrasive cutting as well as sanding and polishing.
+When equipped with diamond blades, they can make curved, square and circular cuts for floor drains and other uses.

-- Begin by measuring the tile and drawing the shape of the cut with a marker or pencil.
+- Begin by measuring the tile.
+Draw the shape of the cut with a marker or pencil.

 - Secure the tile to a work bench or other work surface with a clamp.